Holic75/KingmakerFavoredClass/README.md

  - +1 bonus to natural AC of eidolon/4 levels for dwarf summoners,
  - +1 energy resistance to specific energy type/level for certain classes and races,
  - +1 caster level for necromancy school spells/4 levels for drow wizards,
+ - +1 caster level for patron spells/4 levels for halfling witches,
- - +1 judgment use per day/6 levels for duergar inquisitors.
+ - +1 judgment use per day/6 levels for duergar inquisitors,
+ - +1 disarm cmb bonus/3 levels for drow fighters,
+ - +1 trip and grapple cmb bonus/4 levels for hobgoblin monks.

 It also add following feats: